 The need to share important information and available resources during the COVID-19 crisis shifted in-person business walks to regular updates sent to all businesses via email.
 Engaging businesses virtually has allowed us to send out information and tools specific to various industries and reminders of upcoming events.

-Contact us for more informationEach year, the City sets aside the month of November to recognize and thank businesses for their contributions to the Westminster community.
-2021 will be no different.
-In fact, last year, with the entire world experiencing the pains of a global pandemic, we felt it was especially necessary to honor our local businesses during these unprecedented times.
-Learn more about the programs and resources we did last year to show our appreciation.
+Each year, the City sets aside the month of November to recognize and thank businesses for their contributions to the Westminster community.
+2024 will be no different.
+Learn more about the programs and events we have planned this year to show our appreciation.

 Learn more